 The test overlap is verified from the video taken by the high-speed digital imager overhead view (position A in Figure 5).
-At the time of impact, the outboard edge of the deformable barrier (Figure 6) should fall within the 39 and 41 percent vehicle width inch tape on the front bumper of the vehicle.
-If the target falls outside of this area, additional analysis will be conducted to determine actual offset.
+At the time of impact, the outboard edge of the deformable barrier (Figure 6) should fall within the 39 and 41% vehicle width tape on the front bumper of the vehicle.
+If the target falls outside of this area, additional analysis is conducted to determine the actual offset.